Alcohol Can Disrupt Gene Expression

 Alcohol Causes Weight Gain

-Alcohol contains high numbers of calories.
+Alcohol is high in calories.
 For example, beer, wine, and spirits contain approximately 150, 125, and 95 calories, respectively.
 But black coffee and tea contain less than 5 calories.

 Drinking alcohol with meals or before meals adds more calories to the total calories you gain from food.
-That’s how drinking alcohol can lead to weight gain [10].
+That is how drinking alcohol can lead to weight gain [10].

 Learn More: Can I Lose Weight on a Carnivore Diet?
 How Much?
 How Fast?